How to Do Laundry and Wash Clothes

 • Dry detergents can be more effective than liquid detergents.

-• Clorox® Regular Bleach2 is a stain-fighting boost to your detergent for white, bleach-friendly fabrics.
+• Clorox® Disinfecting Bleach is a stain-fighting boost to your detergent for white, bleach-friendly fabrics.

-• Clorox 2® Stain Remover and Color Booster removes stains and brightens colors when added to your detergent.
+• Clorox 2® for Colors Stain Remover and Laundry Additive removes stains and brightens colors when added to your detergent.

 • Topical soil and stain removers, available in pen, wipe and spray forms, are applied exactly where you need them.